tvandera/ipwatch/README.md

 Check out the **Cronjob** section below to make this utility run on its own so that you may be quickly alerted to any IP changes on your system.

 ## Config File
 ipwatch uses a config file to define how to send an email.
 An example and description is below.
 A similar config file is in the repo as example_config.txt.
 You should copy it by running something like `sudo cp example_config.txt config.txt` and then modify `config.txt`.
-It is recommended that you adjust the permissions of your config file so that no one but you and/or root can read it since it will contain the sender email password.

 ```dosini
 [DEFAULT]